ckw017/ckw017.github.io/_posts/2019-12-06-blursed-python.md

 }
 ```

-The interesting bit inside the for loop, where it appears we're indexing *into* an `int` *with* a c-string.
+The interesting bit is inside the for loop, where it appears we're indexing *into* an `int` *with* a c-string.
 Intuitively this doesn't make any sense, so maybe it's just one of the infinite number of things in C that can compile but will just result in garbage.
 Checking the output we get:

 `Hello World!`